Doing Business in OHADA 2017

 Author: Subnational Doing Business

-Doing Business in OHADA Member States 2012 was prepared as part of the OHADA Business Law Reform Program of the World Bank Group.
-The program includes support to the OHADA Member States and the OHADA Permanent Secretariat in reforming and implementing the common set of laws.
+The Doing Business in OHADA 2017 report was produced by the Global Indicators Group (Development Economics) and funded by the OHADA Business Law Reform Program of the World Bank Group.
+The program includes support to OHADA Member States and the OHADA Permanent Secretariat in reforming and implementing the common set of laws.

 Source: Doing Business database.

 Note: OCDE is the average for high-income OECD economies; OHADA is the average for the 17 OHADA economies; Afrique subsaharienne sans l’OHADA is the average for the 31 other economies of Sub-Saharan Africa.